Azure/application-gateway-kubernetes-ingress/docs/examples/sample-app/README.md

 # Instructions

-## Pre-requisite:
+## Pre-requisite

-Application Gateway and AKS cluster.
+AKS cluster with networking plugin `azure` and AGIC installed Application Gateway in the same vnet

 ## Steps